The website of the Friends of Bath Jewish Burial Ground

 The postcode BS2 5DD will get you there on GPS, or if you are using an old-fashioned map, look for Bradford Rd (which is officially the A3062 and confusingly looks like it's North Road on Google maps).

 The cemetery is at the junction with Greendown Place, immediately adjacent to a roundabout.
-Free parking is easily available on the main road near to the pub - please don't park in Greendown Place as it is very narrow for residents' cars.
+Street parking is available on the main road on Bradford Rd on either side of the roundabout.
+But the parking in Mulberry Way is private and - please don't park in Greendown Place as it is very narrow for residents' cars.

 By public transport